 Will I be able to stay on campus during vacation periods?

 Yes, college housing is open year round for international students.
-There is no additional charge for vacation housing during winter break and other short-term vacation periods.
-There is a daily charge for summer housing.
+There is no additional charge for vacation housing during short-term vacation periods of one week or less, however, no meals are served during Fall Break, Winter Break, Spring Break or Summer Break.
+There is a weekly charge for housing during Summer Break and there may also be a weekly charge for Winter Break.
 The fee is determined each year by the Residence Life Staff.
-The fee for summer 2014 is approximately $15/day.
-This does not include meals.
+The fee for summer 2014 was $105/day.

 Can I receive additional financial aid if the financial status of my parents/sponsors changes and they cannot pay what was indicated on the Certification of Finances form?